-White-light polarized brightness (pB) images can reveal various large-scale coronal structures.
-High-density features, such as bipolar and pseudo-streamers, typically appear as bright regions in pB images, while low-density structures, such as coronal holes, are manifested as dark regions \citep{FengMa2015,Feng_2017,FengandLiu2019,Feng2020book}.
-In Fig.~\ref{pBMeridian}, we compare white-light polarized brightness (pB) images synthesized from the time-evolving (middle) and quasi-steady-state (bottom) simulation results with observed pB images from the innermost coronagraph of the Sun Earth Connection Coronal and Heliospheric Investigation (SECCHI) instrument suite (top) onboard the Solar Terrestrial Relations Observatory Ahead (STEREO-A) spacecraft\footnote{\url{https://stereo-ssc.nascom.nasa.gov/browse/}} \citep{Howard2008}.
-The simulated pB images are viewed from the STEREO-A perspective and cover the region from 2.5 to 15 $R_s$.
-The orange lines overlaid on these images represent the simulated magnetic field lines.
+White-light polarised brightness (pB) images can reveal various large-scale coronal structures.
+High-density features, such as bipolar and pseudo-streamers, typically appear as bright regions in pB images.
+In contrast, low-density structures, such as CHs, manifest as dark regions \citep{FengMa2015,Feng_2017,FengandLiu2019,Feng2020book}.
+In Fig.~\ref{pBMeridian} we compare white-light pB images synthesised from the time-evolving (middle) and quasi-steady-state (bottom) simulation results with observed pB images from the innermost coronagraph of the Sun Earth Connection Coronal and Heliospheric Investigation (SECCHI) instrument suite (top) on board the Solar Terrestrial Relations Observatory Ahead (STEREO-A) spacecraft\footnote{\url{https://stereo-ssc.nascom.nasa.gov/browse/}} \citep{Howard2008}.